mplough/mplough.github.io/_posts/2020-02-17-basic-piano-recording-techniques.md

 ### DAW

-A DAW is short for [Digital Audio Workstation](https://en.wikipedia.org/wiki/Digital_audio_workstation), most commonly a software program used to record and edit audio.
+DAW is short for [Digital Audio Workstation](https://en.wikipedia.org/wiki/Digital_audio_workstation), most commonly a software program used to record and edit audio.